The 30-second daily habit that will change your business life

 While some of my enquiries are useful, most of them don’t significantly contribute to the fullness of my business and life.

 Until now.
-You see, I’ve discovered two life-changing daily questions.
+You see, I’ve discovered two life-changing questions that I now make a daily habit.

 "It takes just 30 seconds a day, costs absolutely nothing and could radically change the direction of your life. "